-"Council of Governors" shall mean the Council of Governors as constituted in accordance with the corporation's constitution.
+"Council Member" shall mean a member of the Council of Governors as defined in section 12 of the constitution.

-"Deputy Chair" (also known as Lead Governor) is the Public Governor selected by the Council of Governors to act as a lead for the Governors and to chair meetings in those circumstances where both the Chairman and Vice-Chair have a conflict.
+"Lead Governor" is the Public Council of Governors selected by the Council of Governors to act as a lead for the Council of Governors and to chair meetings in those circumstances where both the Chair and Deputy Chair have a conflict.